What the export is for

 Visual map

 This is the simplest way to think about the relationship.
-QbitQure gathers four different views of the same case, then packages them together for review, collaboration, and interoperability.
+QbitQure gathers five different views of the same case, then packages them together for review, collaboration, and interoperability.

 Clinical bundle